 The New Hampshire College Wellness Center is committed to a whole person approach to student development with the emphasis on preparing each person to live in a complex society.
+It includes direct educational, health and counseling services as well as working with the campus community to broaden the awareness of and commitment to wellness.

-As wellness involves the whole person, the activities and services of the Wellness Center focus on preparing educational programs and endeavors, promoting low-risk decisions and behavior regarding personal health and wellness, encouraging involvement from college staff and students, and providing direct health and counseling services.
+As wellness involves the whole person, the activities and services of the Wellness Center focus on preparing educational programs and endeavors, promoting low-risk decisions and behavior regarding personal health and wellness.